-Other major topics are anticipated to include planning, policy frameworks, coordination across ministries and governance levels, working with the private sector, finance and cost-benefit analyses, vulnerability and risk assessments, ecosystems, infrastructure, transboundary considerations, and social, gender, and cultural equity issues.
-Specific topics will also explore aspects relating to agriculture, DRR, energy, cities, coastal regions, and mountainous and high-elevation areas.
-In addition, the training will include components specifically tailored to regional climatic challenges of each node’s participants to put the broader lessons into more usable and practical contexts.
+Past events have covered a wide range of topics, including adaptation planning, policy frameworks, coordination across ministries and governance levels, working with the private sector, finance and cost-benefit analyses, vulnerability and risk assessments, ecosystems, infrastructure, transboundary considerations, and social, gender, and cultural equity issues, as well as sector-specific themes such as agriculture, disaster risk reduction, energy, cities, and coastal and mountainous regions.

 Who is the target audience?

-The primary target for this collaborative partnership will be for professionals and experts from developing countries who are involved in providing technical and substantive input for the preparation of their country’s measurement, reporting and verification (MRV) arrangements and the enhanced transparency framework, with a specific focus on adaptation reporting.
+The Academy targets professionals and experts from developing countries who provide technical input for their country's MRV and ETF reporting, with a specific focus on adaptation.